samereed/prop_pilot_docs/docs/getting_started.md

 # Getting Started with PropPilot
-PropPilot helps you create professional presentations by combining your .PPTX templates with AI-powered data extraction.
+PropPilot helps you create professional presentations by combining your .PPTX templates with AI-powered data generation.
 Our system processes your templates to identify variables, helps you configure how each variable should be populated, and then generates polished presentations using your input documents.

 PropPilot **is easy to use**, as any AI product should be!
 But a quick glance at each of the steps below will help you get off and running.